×

 • Gain working knowledge of the use of the operating microscope, micro-instruments, and fine sutures (9-0 and 10-0) by practicing suturing on different planes using the latex rubber glove practice card.

-• Practice end-to-end arterial anastomosis using interrupted suturing: forehand and backhand.
+• Practice end-to-end arterial anastomosis using interrupted suturing: forehand and backhand using non-living model (chicken thigh)

 Pictures: